leamare/simple-opendota-php/README.md

 # Simple OpenDota API library for PHP

-### API version: 17.7.0
+### API version: 18.0.0

-Simple OpenDota API support realization for PHP.
+Simple OpenDota API support for PHP.

+Handles API cooldown (to not get banned), API key usage, usage of various instances of OpenDota, Cli reporting.

+It's sync only version with weird methods naming.
+It's intended to be used for **simple** PHP scripts (cli ones in the first place).
+For Async version made for ReactPHP look for reactive-opendota-php.

+Note: It doesn't have an implementation for /feed endpoint.
+The endpoint tends to be unstable and it also requires HTTP streams support which doesn't work well with sync PHP.

 ## Requirements